dtolb/blog_posts/signal-2018/day1/README.md

 ![flowchart](pics/dosomethingflow.JPG)

+![whatmessage](pics/whatMessage.JPG)

 * When someone replies 'y' what did they agree to
 * In a distributed system, what are **they** saying yes.

-![whatmessage](pics/whatMessage.JPG)
+* Working with twilio on what 10s of thousands of error messages mean (edge cases)
+* Reduce **DoSomething** software footprint (small team can't manage everything)

 [top](#index)